elad11310/SimpleCalculator/README.md

 **Requirements:**

-1)Microsoft Visual Studio
+1) Microsoft Visual Studio
-2).NET 8
+2) .NET 8
-3)Sql Server
+3) Sql Server
-4)Asp.net core
+4) Asp.net core

 **Configurations:**

-1. For auto creating of the db and suitable tables:
+1) For auto creating of the db and suitable tables:
     a.
 Clone this project
     b.
 In Package Manager Console type - EntityFrameworkCore\update-database